Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

-Zanzibar is an African paradise!
-With more than 25 beaches, turquoise-blue water, and a laid-back, easy feeling, there’s no better word for it.
-And there’s no lack of things to do – especially if you only have 4 days in Zanzibar!
+Zanzibar is an African paradise.
+With more than 25 beaches, turquoise-blue water, and a laid-back feel, there’s no better word for it.
+And there’s no lack of activities in Zanzibar.

 Zanzibar is the main island of the Zanzibar Archipelago and is also known as Unguja.
 The next larger island is Pemba, just to the north.